 These character traits impact both Google and customer perception of your business.
 Of course, that also means you can expect two-fold benefits when you nail all three elements!
 Below, we’ll dig into three of the most crucial aspects of reputation management.

-So how can you get the greatest value from your customer testimonies and all those 5 star ratings?
+So how can you get the greatest value from your customer testimonies and all those 5-star ratings?
 First, make sure your reviews come from a variety of sources.
 In other words, don’t put your eggs exclusively in Google Reviews, Facebook, or Angie’s List.
-While Google once prioritized recommendations through their own platform, the search engine now prefers a more diverse collection from multiple sources.
+While Google once prioritized recommendations through its own platform, the search engine now prefers a more diverse collection from multiple sources.